What level of experience is required to play for FCA Lacrosse?

 Do kids have to be from a certain town or park district?

 No. Our program is open to all children regardless of home location.
-All FCA Lacrosse practices and home games, however, will be held at Wheaton Academy in West Chicago, IL.
+All FCA Lacrosse practices and home games, however, are held at Wheaton Academy in West Chicago, IL.

 What teams will FCA Lacrosse have for the 2023 Spring season?